defold/defold/README_DOCS.md

  * - `date`: transaction date
  * - `original_trans`: original transaction (only set when state == TRANS_STATE_RESTORED)
  * - `trans_ident` : transaction identifier (only set when state == TRANS_STATE_RESTORED, TRANS_STATE_UNVERIFIED or TRANS_STATE_PURCHASED)
- * - `request_id`: transaction request id. (only if receipt is set and for Facebook IAP transactions when used in the iap.buy call parameters)
+ * - `request_id`: transaction request id. (only if receipt is set and for transactions when used in the iap.buy call parameters)
  * - `receipt`: receipt (only set when state == TRANS_STATE_PURCHASED or TRANS_STATE_UNVERIFIED)
  *
  * `error`